Updated: Aug 25

 We’ll start with the topical sealer as that is the industry’s standard.
 The NTMA specifications call for epoxy terrazzo to be ground and polished to a minimum of 120 grit and sealed with a generic topical sealer.

 It is important to ensure that the terrazzo control samples and the terrazzo specification are consistent with each other.
-Please consult with your terrazzo manufacturer to option this information.
+Please consult with your terrazzo manufacturer to obtain this information.
 For example, if your samples are sealed with a Specific Water Based Urethane Sealer, such as Terroxy WB Urethane.
 The terrazzo specification should also reference that.
 Further, when reviewing Submitals, designers should confirm the sealer is the same to ensure the specified performance.

 Sealers offer varying performance and should be selected based off the variables of each buildings environment and owners maintenance preferences.
 The sealer is a sacrificial wear layer and stain protection for the flooring.